SoundScapeRenderer/ssr/doc/manual/gui.rst

 Click on the SSR logo and you'll see the *About the SSR* information.

 ..
 [1]
-   On a touchpad on Mac OS, swipe up and down with two finger to zoom in and out (don't click!).
+   On a touchpad on macOS, swipe up and down with two finger to zoom in and out (don't click!).

 ..
 [2]
-   On a touchpad on Mac OS, click with two fingers simultaneously.
+   On a touchpad on macOS, click with two fingers simultaneously.

 ..
 [3]
-   On a touchpad on Mac OS, click with two fingers simultaneously, hold the click and move one finger, or both fingers simultaneously, or use a third finger to operate the rubber band.
+   On a touchpad on macOS, click with two fingers simultaneously, hold the click and move one finger, or both fingers simultaneously, or use a third finger to operate the rubber band.